Is There a Berlin City Centre? The Answer May Surprise You

 skyscraper in berlin city center

 Last but not least, Potsdamer Platz is the symbol of Berlin’s reunification.
 Once a desolate no-man’s-land during the Cold War, it has now risen from the ashes to become a symbol of unity.
-I love the cutting-edge architecture, sleek skyscrapers, and the many cinemas and shopping nearby.
+I love the cutting-edge architecture, sleek skyscrapers, and the many cinemas and shops nearby.

-The Postdamer Platz is known as the Times Square of Deutschland, and where you can see a preserved piece of the Berlin Wall.
+The Postdamer Platz is known as the Times Square of Deutschland, and is where you can see a preserved piece of the Berlin Wall.

-Is the City Center of Berlin?
+Where Is the City Center of Berlin?
 A Neighbourhood Perspective

 orange building with white building in the city center of berlin